HarminderDhillon/twitter-clone-parent/frontend/README.md

 This frontend application communicates with the Spring Boot backend API running at `http://localhost:8080/api`.
 API requests are proxied through Next.js to avoid CORS issues in development.

+### API Routing

+The application uses a combination of Next.js API routes and direct backend calls:

+- **Next.js API Routes**: Used for authentication (/api/login, /api/register) and other frontend-specific functionality.
+These routes are handled by the Next.js server running on the frontend.
+- **Backend API Calls**: Direct calls to the backend for data operations like fetching posts, user profiles, etc.

+When running in Docker with Nginx as a reverse proxy, the routing is managed as follows:

+1. Requests to `/api/login` and `/api/test` are routed to the Next.js server
+2. All other `/api/` requests are forwarded to the backend Spring Boot application

+This setup allows us to handle authentication in the frontend while delegating data operations to the backend.

+## Development Tools

+The application includes several testing and debugging tools:

+- **API Test Page**: Available at `/test-api`, this page allows testing the API routes directly from the browser
+- **Debug Mode**: Set `DEBUG=true` in your `.env.local` file to enable additional logging

 ## Learn More

 To learn more about the technologies used in this project: